christyheaton/Maptime_20180411/README.md

 ### Getting Started

 * If you are familiar with [GitHub](http://www.github.com), fork (if you wish) and clone [the repository](https://github.com/christyheaton/Maptime_20180411).
 If not, download the repository and unzip to a working directory.
-Take note of where you save it!
+Take note of where you put it!

 * Install [Miniconda](https://conda.io/miniconda.html) for your operating system.
 Please choose the latest Python 3.x version.
 The [installation instructions](https://conda.io/docs/user-guide/install/index.html#regular-installation) might be helpful.